AdaCore/gnatstudio/docs/users_guide/navigation.rst

 This contextual menu is available from any source editor.
 If you right-click on an entity or selected text, the contextual menu applies to the selection or entity.
 Most of these menus requires support for cross-references.

-* :menuselection:`Goto declaration of *entity*`

-  Go to the declaration (spec) of *entity*.

-.. index:: plugins; methods.py

-* :menuselection:`Goto declarations of *entity*`

-  This entry appears when clicking on a dispatching subprogram call.
-In that case, GPS cannot know what subprogram will actually be called at run time, so it gives you a list of all entities in the tagged type hierarchy and lets you choose which of the declarations you want to jump to.
-See also the :menuselection:`References --> Find References To...` contextual menu, which allows you to find all calls to a subprogram or one of its overriding subprograms.

-* :menuselection:`Goto full declaration of *entity*`

-  This entry appears for a private or limited private types.
-Go to the full declaration (spec) of *entity*.

-* :menuselection:`Goto type declaration of *entity*`

-  Go to the type declaration of *entity*.

-* :menuselection:`Display type hierarchy for *entity*`

-  This entry appears for derived or access types.
-Put the :index:`type hierarchy` for *entity* into the :guilabel:`Location` view.

-* :menuselection:`Goto body of *entity*`

-  Go to the body (implementation of *entity*.)
-If *entity* is the declaration of an Ada subprogram imported from C, go to the location where the C function is defined.

-* :menuselection:`Goto bodies of *entity*`

-  Similar to :menuselection:`Goto declarations of`, but applies to the bodies of entities.

-* :menuselection:`Goto file spec/body`
+Here are the main ones regarding navigation.

+* :menuselection:`Jump to Specification/Implementation File`

   Open the corresponding spec file if the current edited file is a body file, or the body file otherwise.
 This entry is only available for the Ada language.

-* :menuselection:`*Entity* calls`

-  Display a list of all subprograms called by *entity* in a tree view.
-This is generally more convenient than using the corresponding :menuselection:`Browsers/` submenu if you expect many references.
-  See :ref:`The_Callgraph_View`.

-* :menuselection:`*Entity* is called by`

-  Display a list of all subprograms calling *entity* in a tree view.
-This is generally more convenient than using the corresponding :menuselection:`Browsers/` submenu if you expect many references.
-See :ref:`The_Callgraph_View`.

-* :menuselection:`References --> Find all references`
+* :menuselection:`Go To Declaration`

+  Go to the declaration (spec) of the clicked entity.

+.. index:: plugins; methods.py

+* :menuselection:`Go To Body or Full Declaration`

+  This entry appears for a private on subprograms or limited private types.
+  Go to body or the full declaration (spec) of the clicked entity.

+* :menuselection:`Go To Type Declaration`

+  Go to the type declaration of the clicked entity.

+* :menuselection:`Find All References`

-  Find all references to *entity* in all the files in the project.
+  Finds all the references to the clicked entity.

-* :menuselection:`References --> Find all references...`

-  Similar to the entry above except you can select more precisely what kind of reference should be displayed.
-You can also specify the scope of the search and whether the context (or caller) at each reference should be displayed.

   .. index:: primitive operations
   .. index:: overriding operations